The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Population synthesis

-Given the fixed $\alpha=\num{2e-3}$ and the fixed distribution of initial disk masses described above, we determine an empirical distribution of external photoevaporaiton rates that leads to a distribution of the lifetimes of the synthetic disks that is in agreement with the observed distribution of disk lifetimes.
+Given the fixed $\alpha=\num{2e-3}$ and the fixed distribution of initial disc masses described above, we determine an empirical distribution of external photoevaporaiton rates that leads to a distribution of the lifetimes of the synthetic discs that is in agreement with the observed distribution of disc lifetimes.

 In this way, we find a log-normal distribution with parameters $\log_{10}(\mu/(\si{\msun\per\year}))=-6$ and $\sigma=\SI{0.5}{dex}$.
 Note that these rates would give the actual photoevaporation rates if the modelled discs would have a size of \SI{1000}{\au} (\paperone).
 In reality, their outer radius are smaller ($\sim\SI{100}{\au}$) and given dynamically by the equilibrium of viscous spreading that acts to increase the outer radii and external photoevaporation which reduces the radii.